Smart1-hub/vet_clinic/README.md

 ## Vet-Clinic: DB

-This is a relational database to create the initial data structure for a vet clinic.
-Includes a table to store animals' information, insert some data into it, and query it.
+This is a relational database for a vet clinic.
+Some new tables and foreign key columns are added to the existing animals table to model one-to-many relationships.
+Afterward, JOIN is used to query the data.

 ## Getting Started